Manage access to sensitive data with Data Access Control

 Set up permissions

-- Navigate to Settings > Organization settings > Groups and click the name of the group you’re interested in.
+- Go to Settings > Organization settings > Groups and select the name of the group you want to edit.
 You can also create a new group.

-- Open the group’s Data Access tab.
-All three controllable classifications are visible here: PII, revenue, and sensitive.
+- Open the group's Data Access tab.
+Three controllable classifications appear here: PII, revenue, and sensitive.

 This page is available to users with the Administrator role.

-Navigate to Organization Settings > Data Access Controls to see the Data Access Controls overview page.
+Go to Organization Settings > Data Access Controls to view the Data Access Controls overview page.
 There, find information about the following:

 - The number of groups with access to data classified as

-PII,Sensitive, orRevenue. - The number of users who have access to data classified as
+PII,Sensitive, orRevenue. - The number of users with access to data classified as

 PII,Sensitive, orRevenue. - All event, user, and group properties classified as